 Reference Library.
 The reference library is a repository of regulatory guidance documents adopted and/or issued by NMRAs to enforce regulatory inspection process.

+Technical Query.
+In case of any technical assistance is required, initiator can send a technical query to the authorized person who will respond back to the initiator with the required assistance or solution.

 Reports.
 Documents generated as an output using the RBI tool; for example, GMP assessment report.